 More information about the Swiss priority list for the vaccines is available at this link.

-How do I register for the coronavirus vaccine in Bern?
+How do I register for the coronavirus vaccine in Vaud?

-On May 4th, 2021, everyone over the age of 18 is eligible for the jab in Bern.
+As at late April 2021, everyone over the age of 18 can register to get the jab in Vaud.

 Registration does not equal an immediate appointment.
 However, once you register, you will later be contacted by the cantonal authorities to book in an appointment.

-Registration can be done online using the canton’s vaccination portal.
+Registration can be done online using the canton’s ‘CoronaVax‘ vaccination portal.

 Once you have done this, you will be told whether you are eligible.